techno-tim/pi-wol/README.md

 Requires `etherwake` and `wakeonlan` (apt-get).

-Installed `etherwake` and `wakeonlan` beacuse I had some issues with one or the other between updates, so I added both so that I don't have to worry when updating.
+Installed `etherwake` and `wakeonlan` because I had some issues with one or the other between updates, so I added both so that I don't have to worry when updating.

 ## Credits
 Created by Techno Tim with 💛